damjesus/gfds-id/draft-tardis-gfds.md

 Each protocol is exclusively assigned a dedicated thread, which handles received events in a serial fashion by executing their respective callbacks.
 In a single Babel process, any number of protocols may be executing simultaneously, allowing multiple protocols to cooperate (i.e., multi-threaded execution), while shielding developers from concurrency issues, as all communication between protocols is done via message passing.
 From the developer’s point-of-view, a protocol is responsible for defining the callbacks used to process the different types of events in its queue.
 The developer registers the callback for each type of event and implements its logic, while Babel handles the events by invoking their appropriate callbacks.
 While relatively simple, the event-oriented model provided by Babel allows the implementation of complex distributed protocols by allowing the developer to focus almost exclusively on the actual logic of the protocol, with minimal effort on setting up all the additional operational aspects.

+This design, although simple, allows developers to have a clear understanding at any time of the evolution of a protocol, without having to worry about complex concurrency mechanisms

 # API {#api}